-Sierra Leone coach reveals selection death threats
+Sierra Leone coach death threats

 Last updated on .From the section Sport Africa

-Sierra Leone coach John Keister says he received death threats prior to naming his squad for the Africa Cup of Nations, which begins in Cameroon on Sunday.
+Sierra Leone coach John Keister says he received death threats prior to naming his squad for the Africa Cup of Nations, which begins on Sunday in Cameroon.

 The 51-year-old received two threats - regarding the inclusion of certain players - a day before announcing his 28-man squad and reported them to police in the west African country.

-"I think it's very, very sad that it has to come to this," Keister told BBC Sport Africa.
+"I think it's very, very sad that it has to come to this," Manchester-born Keister told BBC Sport Africa.

-"Whatever walk of life you are in, nobody deserves that.
+"Whatever walk of life you are in, nobody deserves that."

-"I don't think it should get to that point where my life is being threatened because people feel players should be in [the squad] - and if they are not, this is what they are going to do."
+Keister added: "I don't think it should get to that point where my life is being threatened because people feel players should be in [the squad] - and if they are not, this is what they are going to do."

-Manchester-born Keister featured for several British clubs, including Walsall and non-league Margate, during his playing career, and was capped 16 times by Sierra Leone between 1997 and 2003.
+Keister featured for several British clubs, including Walsall and non-league Margate, during his playing career and was capped by Sierra Leone between 1997 and 2003.

-He is in his second spell as national coach and has led the Leone Stars, ranked 108th in the world, to the Nations Cup for the first time since 1996.
+He is in his second spell as national coach and has led the Leone Stars, ranked 108th in the world, to the tournament finals for the first time since 1996.

-"We have come a long way [so] there's no reason for (the death threats)," Keister continued.
+"We have come a long way [so] there's no reason for [the death threats]," added Keister.

 "I've got family, I look after these boys and I have a job to do.
-It gets me angry and for me where I have come from, my background, I feel there is something I need to do about it.
+It gets me angry and for me, where I have come from and my background, I feel there is something I need to do about it.

 "Regardless of the job, I need to do something about it."

-A squad including one-time England defender Steven Caulker and veteran striker Kei Kamara will face holders Algeria, Ivory Coast and Equatorial Guinea in Group E at the Nations Cup.
+His squad, including one-time England defender Steven Caulker and former Middlesbrough striker Kei Kamara, 37, will face holders Algeria, Ivory Coast and Equatorial Guinea in Group E at the Nations Cup.